-As with any audit, there remained a higher risk of nondetection of non-compliance with relevant laws and regulations irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
+In addition, as with any audit, there remained a higher risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
+We are not responsible for preventing non-compliance and cannot be expected to detect non-compliance with all laws and regulations.